bamsarts/bamsarts.github.io/_posts/2018-06-25-Is-Redux-Just-a-Small-Javascript-Library.md

 - Data fetching from server
 - etc

 In the react component has a state.
 State makes application more dynamically.
+Changes in each component are generally done by changing their status.

+### When is the right time to use redux on react ?

+Based on my experience, you should not rush immediately to learn redux, it is recomended to focus on react first.
+For communication between components, can use _callback, refs, context, and high order componen_.
+If you feel managing the state with it way too complicated, most likely you need redux.

+### How to learn Redux ?

+Best way to  open your teks editor / IDE and try the code, open Redux documentation, and keep up trial & error.